pvdabeel/prolog/Repository/Overlay/README.md

 ![Portage-ng Output](../../Documentation/Tests/test03/expected-ng-03.png)

-Note: Portage-ng takes assumptions and asks to verify the assumption.
-Using the assumptions, it will compute a build plan, instead of giving up.
+Note: Portage-ng takes assumptions and proposes to verify the assumptions taken.
+In this example it will compute a build plan, instead of giving up.

 ## Test case 04 - Self-Dependency (run)